andrewjsi/libamievent/README.md

     emerge -av libev

+## Install

+Currently, the Makefile is not prepared to carry out normal library.
+But, you can build the example codes.

+Clone the libamievent repo with all submodules.

+    git clone --recursive git://github.com/andrewjsi/libamievent

+Compile the source, test and install:

+    make

+## Using library

+Sorry, the documentation still needs work, but in the meantime check out the sample programs.

 ## Todo, Future

 * more stability
+* more examples
+* build static and dynamic library
 * well-written documentation
 * the ability to be integrated with other systems as easy as possible